-Leta was born in 1997 in Indianapolis.
-She was born at 5 lbs 4oz, but although she remained in the PICU for 2 weeks afterwards, we had no concerns when she came home.
-Over the next few months, though, things changed dramatically.
-Leta was rushed to Riley Hospital for heart surgery, had multiple bouts of pneumonia and was not hitting any of her developmental milestones.
-Besides having lung disease, doctors could not tell us what if anything was wrong with her.
+Leta was born in 1997 in Indianapolis, Indiana Although she remained in the PICU for 2 weeks afterwards, we had no concerns when she first came home.
+She was my beautiful baby girl, but over the next few months, our reality changed dramatically.
+We had to rush Leta to Riley Hospital for heart surgery at 3 months old, then she began developing chronic pneumonias, and by nine months it became apparent that she was not hitting any of her developmental milestones.
+Despite all these setbacks, no doctor could tell us what, if anything, was wrong with our child.

-Dr. Krantz and his team believe that this discovery has huge implications for genetic research, cancer research and beyond.
-If you are reading this blog, I hope you will join us in our journey of discovery for Leta and for all the kids that will be born tomorrow.
+Dr. Ian Krantz and his team at The Childrens Hospital of Philadelphia believe that this discovery has huge implications for genetic research, cancer research and beyond.
+If you are reading this blog, I hope you will join us in our journey of discovery for Leta and for all future children diagnosed with CHOPS Syndrome that will be born tomorrow.